rust-gamedev/rust-gamedev.github.io/content/news/031/index.md

 posted.
 This release was 5 months in the making, so the changelog is quite large.
 During the release party, the official server reached a cap of 195 players online at once, which is another record for Veloren.
-Changes were made to allow server owners to more easily handle IPv4 and IPv6 connections.
+Changes were made to allow server owners to handle IPv4 and IPv6 connections.
 Improvements were also made to trading price calculations to properly normalize loot tables.